What are the Different Types of Patents?

 Plant patents are the last of the major types of patents available here in the US.
 Plant patents protect unique, non-obvious, asexually reproducible plant species.
 This means (just like utility and design patents) that the plant must be NEW, and the whole “asexually reproducible” part just means that it can be repeated and is akin to a lab-generated/human-created plant that does not rely on nature to grow.

-Let’s take a look at an example plant patent cover.
+Let’s take a look at an example of a plant patent cover.
 PP25,874

 You can see from the upper right corner of the patent cover sheet, the number “PP25,874” and the distinct “PP” identifies it as a Plant Patent.
 You can also see that there have only been 25,000 plant patents issued (as of 2015 when this was issued)…as compared to over 10,000,000 utility patents!!
 So, while they do give broad protection, they are FAR less utilized by the inventing community.